sulami/Medusa/readme.md

 You will edit peers.conf and enter a list of peers in the format "hostname ip", where hostname only serves as an identifier and does not have to match the actual hostname.
 Then you need to write a ./peers/<hostname>.conf for every peer in peers.conf, in which you define the checks to make.
 The checknames are all capital and the same as the names of the corrosponding module, so PING would look for ./modules/PING.py and use it, or, if PING.py does not exist, send a query for PING to the peer (which would be pointless).
 The peer always uses it's own modules and sends back either a result or an error message.
 At last, add the name of the check into modules.enabled on the peer-side, one per line.
-This prevents blackhats sending queries for potentially malicious executables by using a simple whitelist.
+This prevents blackhats sending queries for potentially malicious executables by using a simple whitelist.Also, open port 5006.

 ## Expanding